dm-academy/aitm-labs/README.md

 # aitm-labs
-Labs for The Architecture of IT Management
+Labs for Agile IT Management